 You don't need a degree to record music.
 If you went to school already, or are currently in school, I'm sorry.
 The hard truth is, you might have just wasted multiple years of your life learning what you could have learned in books and on the internet and just doing it yourself.
 The difference is that you have a fancy piece of paper and a lot of debt.
 If you're not paying for it yourself, don't make your parents pay for a useless degree, because a "recording arts" degree is literally just as useless as a Philosophy degree.
 Just because you have a philosophy degree doesn't make you a philosopher, and similarly, an audio degree doesn't make you an audio engineer.
 You could have taken that money went to a modest school and gotten a degree in business, accounting, electrical engineering, law, or ANYTHING useful and interesting, while recording on the side for extra cash and experience, and then have way less debt, and a backup plan in case your music industry plans fail.

 Not to mention the fact that colleges around the world are spitting out thousands of graduates with useless "recording degrees" into an industry that can't support that many people wanting to become engineers.
 You do realize that the music industry is incredibly unstable, right?
-Did they not teach you that at N00b University?
 Did they not teach you that audio engineers don't make a lot of money?
 Did they not teach you that a huge portion of this job is about working with clients and dealing with money and time management?
 In fact, most "recording schools" romanticize the job as if to say you're just going to push around some faders on your SSL and get paid tons of money.
 That's simply not how it works, plus, you'll never get approved for a half-million dollar SSL console with all of that student loan debt!
 If people knew the realities of the job, they wouldn't bother going to school for it, and instead would focus all of they energy on improving their skills, becoming efficient, and learning how to handle clients, money, and time, and learning how to run a business.
 That's what it's all about, and it takes a lot of time.
 Don't waste four years so you can have a piece of paper.

 Think about it - what happens after you get that degree?
 Ah, that's right.
 The same thing that happens if you have no degree at all - you have to start working with clients, building up your clientele and your reputation, and you have to start pumping out quality work.
 You're literally in the same boat as someone who just graduated high school, except you have a $100,000 piece of paper on your wall.
 I can tell you, in my 10-year career as an audio engineer, I've never been selected (or turned away) for a gig because of my college education.
 NEVER.
 I don't have a recording degree - I went to college for accounting and dropped out because I was too busy recording clients!
 I learned a lot about money management and business in school, but when I realized I was already doing what I wanted to do, and my reputation was starting to grow, I realized it was time to pursue recording as a career, and do so with my full attention.